From Internet Shenanigans to Strategic Tradecraft

 Why This Article is Unique

-This uniqueness stems from my firsthand experience during the formative years of the internet, providing insights that are not widely documented.
+The uniqueness of this article stems from my firsthand experience during the formative years of the Internet, providing insights that are not widely documented.
 By sharing this narrative, I’m offering a fresh perspective that bridges the gap between informal online behaviors and their evolution into recognized psychological tactics.

 - Weaponized Earworms: Sharing catchy tunes to playfully embed them in peers’ minds.